dbmcclain/Lisp-Actors/Actors/background.md

 paradigms to wrap around, and Actors has emerged over time as a very useful method of performing distributed computing.

-Actors gives the programming the sense of single-threaded semantics, regardless of how many CPU cores are all operating concurrently.
+Actors gives the programmer the sense of single-threaded semantics, regardless of how many CPU cores are all operating concurrently.
 Safer programming without running into a blizzard of Locking/Mutexes.